hamid-veganhomecooks/vegantheoryclub/mastodon-comments-integration.md

 This documents how the Mastodon/fediverse comments system works on this site, how to maintain it, and how it was built.

+Special thanks to https://github.com/louis-vgn for linking their mastodon comments integration in this closed issue for blowfish https://github.com/nunocoracao/blowfish/issues/1837#issuecomment-3341943246

 ---

 ## How it works